Business Law

 Starting a Business

 People who are starting a business must familiarize themselves with all of the legal requirements for their type of business.
-Some businesses require specific licenses, and others may be prohibited in certain areas due to local zoning laws and ordinances.
-Other types of permits might include building permits, occupational licenses, sales tax licenses and permits with the health department, among others.
+Some businesses require specific licenses.
+Other companies may only be able to operate in certain areas due to local zoning laws and ordinances.
+Other regulations your business may need to deal with include:

 Business Planning